CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Related Work

 \subsection{Retrieval Models for Text and Code}

 Text retrieval models have significantly advanced by exploiting supervision from natural language inference tasks and labeled query-document pairs, such as the MS-MARCO passage ranking dataset~\cite{bajaj2016ms}, to train effective text embeddings~\cite{izacard2021towards,wang2022text,xiao2024c}.
 Recently, researchers have leveraged large language models (LLMs)~\cite{jiang2023mistral} as the base for training retrieval models, resulting in state-of-the-art performance.
-Notable examples include E5-Mistral~\cite{wang2023improving}, SFR-Embedding~\cite{SFRAIResearch2024}, and NV-Embedding~\cite{lee2024nv}.
-While numerous models have been developed for text retrieval tasks, few have focused specifically on code retrieval.
-Among the few are the Voyage code model~\cite{voyagecode2} and OpenAI's embeddings~\cite{neelakantan2022text}; however, both are closed-source models, limiting their accessibility and adaptability for the wider research community.
+Notable examples include E5-Mistral~\cite{wang2023improving}, SFR-Embedding~\cite{SFRAIResearch2024,SFR-embedding-2}, and NV-Embedding~\cite{lee2024nv}.
+While numerous models have been developed for text retrieval tasks, few have focused specifically on code retrieval~\cite{zhangcode,suresh2024cornstack}.
+Among the few are the Voyage code model~\cite{voyagecode2}, OpenAI's embeddings~\cite{neelakantan2022text} and embeddings for code issue localization~\cite{reddy2025swerank}. however, both are closed-source models, limiting their accessibility and adaptability for the wider research community.